27 February 2021

 Fig. 2

-As per [1], FSK2 Akula may be descrambled using the LFSRs described by the polinomyals x^5+x^3+x+1 or x^4+x^3+1 after differential decoding: well, in this case none of the two modes (DBPSK and FSK2) is successfully descrambled using the above polynomials.
+As per [1], FSK2 Akula may be descrambled using the LFSRs described by the polinomyals x^5+x^3+x+1 or x^4+x^3+1 after differential decoding: well, in this case none of the two modes (BPSK and FSK2) is successfully descrambled using the above polynomials.

 Fig. 3 - ending parts of the demodulated bitstreams